glycerine/rpc25519/README.md

 // strong a security posture we adopt. type Config struct {

-	// ServerAddr host:port of the rpc25519.Server to contact.
+	// ServerAddr host:port where the server should listen.
 	ServerAddr string

 	// optional.
 Can be used to suggest that the